poetapp/documentation/rdd/node-microservices.md

 A full blown microservice refactor would mean each module becoming its own, independent application, each with its own `package.json`.

-We are choosing a middleground here, in which all modules still live in the same code base, but live in different, isolated processes at run time.
+In order to avoid the extra maintenance and development cost this would incurr, we are choosing a middle ground, in which all modules still live in the same code base, but live in different, isolated processes at run time.

 ## Plan

-1. Add `/src/${moduleName}/index.ts` for each module
+1. Add `/src/${moduleName}/index.ts` to each module
 1. Update package.json
 1. Update docker-compose.yml
+1. Helpers

-### Step 1:  add `index.ts` for each module
+### 1. add `index.ts` to each module

 Each module's `index.ts` will be similar to our current `index.ts`, except that it'll only instantiate that particular module instead of all of them.

 This file will also be responsible for loading configuration, unlike our current approach in which `app` takes care of this.

-As the current `index.ts`, each `index.ts` will need to import side-effecting files (those under `Extensions`).
+As the current `index.ts`, each `index.ts` will need to import side-effecting files (those under `Extensions`, for example).

-Everything under `Helpers` will go into its own library, `@po.et/helpers`, for two reasons:
-- they will not be directly available to the modules any more once we actually separate them into their own projects with their own `package.json`'s,
-- most (if not all) of the functions there are not specific to the Po.et Node and have already been copy-pasted to Frost API.

-### Step 2: update `package.json`
+### 2. Update `package.json`

 The Node's `package.json` currently has a `bin` section that maps `poet-node` to `dist/babel/src/index.js`.